CY0218/705.603/Assignment2/readme.md

 ### Code

-The Code is listed above Yi_Module3_Assignment#2.ipynb notebook file.
+The Code is listed above as Yi_Module3_Assignment#2.ipynb notebook file.